Section I: What is Conversion Rate Optimization?

 This is the second element of conversion rate optimization and is equally crucial to the conversion process.

 Your site’s copy serves as an opportunity to verbally hook and convert visitors.
 A relevant copy can make the difference between users staying on your site or leaving.
-It can also improve conversions by emphasizing your products values and benefits.
+It can also improve conversions by emphasizing the values and benefits of your product.

 More often than not, the copy informs the design process instead of the other way around.
 Which is to say, designers create designs that emphasize the copy’s readability and persuasiveness.

 For instance, the popular SaaS landing page design popularized by Bootstrap is effective largely because it revolves around the copy.